 Experience Turin’s Aperitivo Scene

 In Turin, an aperitivo isn’t just a drink, it’s a social occasion!
 As with Milan, ‘appy hour’ is big in Turin, with many bars offering a drink plus buffet access for a set price.
 Some are better than others, so it’s definitely worth having a look around until you find one serving things you fancy.
 One of the best we found was at Caffe Lobelix where we paid 12 EUR for a cocktail and unlimited access to an enormous constantly-replenishing buffet, that included tasty meatballs, broccoli, roast aubergine, cod with peppers, fried potatoes, mozzarella and tomato salad and plenty more.
 If you fill up somewhere like this, you can save your Euros to spend on chocolate to take home!
+If you only have one night in Turin – this is an experience you just have to have!

 Try it at Caffe Lobelix, Piazza Savoia, 4, 10122 Torino